samscibelli/SMT_MAP_PIPELINE/README.md

           python 01_script_otf_to_class.py

-The script has hard-wired the observer initials, so change if needed.

 The script will ask you the following,

 1) What the observer initials are (this can instead be hard-wired for ease)
-2) Data file the mapping data comes from
+2) Data file the mapping data comes from (e.g., if data file is class_001.smt then '1' is your data file number)
 3) Beginning scan number
 4) End scan number
 5) The backend name (e.g., in the example we use 'fqm' for the 250kHz backend)
-6) Telescope sideband (upper or lower)
+6) Telescope sideband (upper 'u' or lower 'l')

 The script will then produce the CLASS map files that start with ‘class.sdd’ in the name for both vertical and horizontal polarizations.

 *NOTE: If you have individual maps in the same data file you can either ‘append’ to the same ‘class.sdd’ file or re-name files to indicate a new map has been produced by the same data file (I recommend the latter).*